-You may have some of these, all of these, or a combination of other symptoms.
-My first order of business is to tell you these are common symptoms of osteoarthritis.
-The good news, most of these can also be managed and prevented.
+The good news, most of these symptoms can be managed, prevented and even reversed.
 The more you know about each of these symptoms, the less scary they become.

 What does osteoarthritis feel like?
 Let’s look into the 4 most common symptoms in depth and explore simple tips that may bring you relief.